Biological Spills

 Spill within a centrifuge:

-1. Leave lid closed and allow aerosols to settle for at least 1 hour (ensure centrifuge is off, affix a sign)
+1. Leave lid closed and allow aerosols to settle for at least 1 hour (ensure centrifuge is off, affix a warning sign)

-2. Move to BSC if possible
+2. Move to functioning BSC if possible and ensure that it is on.

 3. Disinfect the centrifuge, rotors and buckets in an appropriate disinfectant; allow at least 20 to 30 min of contact time.
 Wipe down all parts including the lid.

-4. Rinse with water if bleach was used
+4. Rinse with water if bleach was used to prevent corrosion.

 Spill within a BSC:

-2) If spill is on a work surface, cover spilled material with a disinfectant-soaked diaper or towel and let sit for 20-30 minutes contact, then remove and dispose as biohazardous waste
+2. If spill is on a work surface, cover spilled material with a disinfectant-soaked diaper or towel and let sit for 20-30 minutes contact, then remove and dispose as biohazardous waste.

-3) Wipe down the interior of the cabinet & any splatter on items within the cabinet with a disinfectant-soaked towel
+4. Wipe down the interior of the cabinet & any splatter on items within the cabinet with a disinfectant-soaked towel

-5) Run BSC at least 10 minutes after cleanup, before resuming activity in the cabinet.
+6. Run BSC at least 10 minutes after cleanup, before resuming activity in the cabinet.

 Blood spill:

-All blood must be considered bio hazardous not just that which is known to be infected with a pathogen.
+All blood must be considered biohazardous not just that which is known to be infected with a pathogen.

-1. Wear your PPE.
+1. Wear appropriate PPE.

 3. Organic material reduces the effectiveness of some disinfectants, such as sodium hypochlorite, so may need to remove bulk of spill before can effectively decontaminate rest of the spill area chemically.
 Soak up the blood with absorbent material and dispose of in biohazard waste container.